Disploy/disploy/packages/disploy/README.md

 ## Framework

-Disploy comes inbuilt with a CLI that can bundle your bot based on a file system structure.
-Inspired by Next.js.
+Disploy comes inbuilt with a CLI that can bundle your bot based on a file system structure, which is inspired by Next.js.

 Use the "TypeScript Framework" boilerplate from [`create-disploy-app`](https://github.com/Disploy/create-disploy-app).